How to Monitor and Analyze WordPress Hosting Performance

 Server response time is another critical factor influencing perceived website speed.
 This is the time it takes for your web server to send a response after an HTTP request.

-If your server is overloaded or underperforming, it can take longer to respond to the request, which can negatively impact the loading time of the complete page.
+If your server is overloaded or underperforming, it can take longer to respond to requests, which can negatively impact the page’s overall loading time.

 A good server response time is between 100ms and 200ms.
 Under 1 second is acceptable, but going beyond that should be improved.